Who we help

 - Floating Support Services - We provide support and advocacy services to help women secure accommodation through a range of housing providers.
 This is available to women across all London Boroughs

 - Support for children and young people - Our dedicated Children and Young People's Support Workers directly support children of our service users, helping them re-establish healthy bonds with their mothers and overcome the trauma they may have experienced.
 They also advocate and liaise with social services and family courts where appropriate, regarding issues of contact and custody

 Facts & Stats

 - Half of female prisoners are left homeless after their release from prison.
 (Source: IMB study, 2018)

 - Each year around 17,700 children are separated from their mother by imprisonment (Source: Home Office)

 - 66% of women in prison are mothers with dependent children (Source: Ministry of Justice)

 - Our project reoffending rate is less than 2% vs the national average of 48% re-offending within 12 months of release

-Housing for Women was a pioneer of ReUnite and the first organisation in the UK to deliver services specifically for women leaving prison, to help them to access housing and regain custody of their children.
+- Housing for Women was a pioneer of the original ReUnite initiative.
+In partnership with Commonweal, we were the first organisation in the UK to deliver services specifically for women leaving prison, to help them access housing and regain care of their children